 Conquesting Content – As we’ve mentioned, the SaaS market is a crowded space, where many products boast similar features and use cases.
 Users know this and know that if their current software isn’t meeting their needs, there’s likely something out there that will.
-A popular and effective tactic to capitalize on this is to create content for (and rank for) searches alternatives to your competitors.
-This is extremely high intent and can be tailor-made to this audience.
+A popular and effective tactic to capitalize on this is to create content for (and rank for) searches for alternatives to your competitors.
+This is exceptionally high intent and can be tailor-made to this audience.

-This content also works as an AdWords tactic.
+This content also works as an SEM tactic.
 Below are the top AdWords results for the same search, and as you can see, ClickUp and Scoro developed content specifically for people with this exact high intent search.

 Feature Marketing – The early days of SaaS were mostly niche products that could solve one problem really well.
 Overwhelmed with email and want to streamline communication better?
 Try Slack.
 Want to take better notes during calls and meetings?
 Here’s Evernote.
-However, the growth of the SaaS market has led to an explosion of product development, where new features are constantly being added to fill consumers’ needs.
-Feature marketing stands out as a solution because it presents opportunities through all touchpoints of the SaaS marketing funnel.
+However, the growth of the SaaS market has led to an explosion of product development, where new features are continually being added to fill consumers’ needs.
+Feature marketing stands out as a solution because it presents opportunities to drive revenue through all touchpoints of the SaaS marketing funnel.

 - Activation – as we’ll touch upon in the next section, the SaaS business model leans heavily on getting users into the funnel via free trials or free versions of your products.
 Adding these new features makes it more enticing for a user to upgrade their account from free to paid.

 - Retention – feature marketing can be utilized either offensively or defensively, but in either case, its primary objective is to keep your paying customers.
-From an offensive standpoint, features can be added as a result of customer surveys and persona research, having a deep understanding of your customer’s pain points and how to fix them.
+From an offensive standpoint, features can be added as a result of customer surveys and persona research, having a deep understanding of your customer’s pain points, and how to fix them.
 From a defensive standpoint, it’s about filling in gaps where your competitors might attempt to steal customers and market share because they have an offering that you don’t.

 2. Let People Try The Product For Free

 “Limited capacity” models get users into the funnel with a free version as well, but their restriction is in the number of things a user can do with the product.
 The most common limits are the number of users within a platform, storage space capacity, or the number of times a specific action can be done.
-The benefit here is that if your product has proven its worth before the user or team reaches the capacity limit, the upsell opportunity is much easier.
-The downside is the other end of the spectrum, where the product hasn’t proven value yet, which means it will be easily discarded in favor of a new solution.
-There’s definitely a balance in where exactly to start to limit use, which often requires a good amount of testing to get right.
+The benefit here is that if your product has proven its worth before the user or team reaches the capacity limit, the upsell opportunity is much more seamless.
+The downside is the other end of the spectrum, where the product hasn’t proven value yet, which means it will be quickly discarded in favor of a new solution.
+There’s definitely a balance in where exactly to start to limit use, which often requires a fair amount of testing to get right.

 Slack is a perfect example of this.
 Their free offering allows anyone to create an account and start communicating with their team.
 However, there are cut-offs on both the number of messages that can stay within your archive, as well as the amount of file storage.
 This limits Slack’s costs on their free members while still letting users experience the app to see if they want to continue using it.

 Free Trials – The alternative to a freemium offering is the free trial, where users are given access to the full product with all the bells and whistles, but only for a limited time.
 Once that trial period is over, users or teams will be required to pay to continue using the software.
-There are two ways that SaaS companies can structure their free trial offers – “opt-in” or “opt-out”
+There are two ways that SaaS companies can structure their free trial offers – “opt-in” or “opt-out.”